Here’s How Much to Tip at the Nail Salon

 Getting a mani-pedi is a great way to lift your mood and practice self-care.
 Add in a little hand and foot massage, and it’s also an ideal way to relax and de-stress—that is, until it comes time to pay the bill and figure out how much to tip.
 Trying to figure out how much to tip at the nail salon can be really confusing, and instead of focusing on how to make your manicure last longer, you’re stuck trying to do mental math.

 It’s OK—we’ve got you!
 We asked etiquette experts, nail techs and salon owners to share exactly when, who and how much to tip at nail salons.
-Once you’re up to speed, make sure you know the proper tipping etiquette in other situations, from how much to tip your hairdresser to how much to tip hotel housekeeping.
+Once you’re up to speed, make sure you know the proper tipping etiquette in other situations, like how much to tip your hairdresser, movers and hotel housekeeping.

 Should you tip your nail tech?